A new map for Toronto's new transit system

 Even within Tier 1, there are variations.
 The 929 Dufferin does not operate in the evenings on weekends, with the last trips around 7:00pm.
 The 900 and 927 operate everyday with 10-minute or better service until 1:00am.
 The newly launched 906 Airport-Humber College express route runs daily until 1am, but is not included in Tier 1 as it operates 15-minute service during all time periods.

 Weekend evening service is particularly important for most work shifts and non-work travel, but many routes that are part of the Tier 1 definition do not operate in evenings.
-Given this and other shortcomings with adopting the Tier 1 classification, I developed a new "Frequent Express Bus" standard that is more appropriate for this map redesign.
+Given this and other shortcomings with adopting the Tier 1 classification, I quickly developed a new "Frequent Express Bus" standard so that riders have a consistent expectation of service span and frequency of the routes included in this redesign.

 New "Frequent Express Bus" standard